amerocrypto/sentinel/README.md

 [![Build Status](https://travis-ci.org/dashpay/sentinel.svg?branch=master)](https://travis-ci.org/dashpay/sentinel)

-> An automated governance helper for amero Masternodes.
+> An automated governance helper for Amero Masternodes.

 Sentinel is an autonomous agent for persisting, processing and automating amero governance objects and tasks.
 It is a Python application which runs alongside the AmeroCore instance on each amero Masternode.